NVlabs/sionna/README.md

 ### Installation using pip

 We recommend to do this within a [virtual environment](https://docs.python.org/3/tutorial/venv.html), e.g., using [conda](https://docs.conda.io).
+On macOS, you need to install [tensorflow-macos](https://github.com/apple/tensorflow_macos) first.

 1.)
 Install the package
 ```